eldarflour/eldarflour.github.io/usr/notes/the-digestion-of-meat.md

 days or weeks.

-While the debate regarding the mechanism will likely continue, it is generally recognised that there is [a significant link](https://www.bowelcanceruk.org.uk/news-and-blogs/news/new-research-says-even-moderate-red-and-processed-meat-eaters-at-risk-of-bowel-cancer/) between colon cancer and the consumption of red and processed meat.
+While the debate regarding the mechanism will likely continue, it's generally recognised that there is [a significant link](https://www.bowelcanceruk.org.uk/news-and-blogs/news/new-research-says-even-moderate-red-and-processed-meat-eaters-at-risk-of-bowel-cancer/) between colon cancer and the consumption of red and processed meat.